Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Acknowledgements

 \section{Acknowledgements}

 We thank Hessel Posthuma for collaboration on some of the topics of this paper, Klaas Landsman for providing generous feedback and guidance and Jasper van Wezel for giving detailed feedback on an earlier manuscript.
-SB wants to thank Jeremy Butterfield for advice and discussions in Oxford, and Ward Struyve for the many hours of discussion in Leuven.
+We also thank two anonymous referees for their insightful comments, which greatly improved the manuscript.
+SB wants to thank Jeremy Butterfield for advice and discussions in Oxford, and Ward Struyve for many hours of discussion in Leuven.
 SDH also thanks Nicholas Teh for discussions during the early stages of this work.
 This work is partly supported by the Spinoza Grant of the Dutch Science Organization (NWO) awarded to Klaas Landsman.

 \printendnotes